koonix/lfutils/README.md

 ## lfpreviewer, lfcleaner

-file previewer and cleaner scripts, for previewing files/media.
+File previewer and cleaner scripts, for previewing files/media.

-add these lines to your lfrc:
+Add these lines to your lfrc:

 ```
 set previewer lfpreviewer